Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Numerical result

 In summary, Fig.~\ref{Fig:PDF-comparison} reveals two robust trends. (i) For the $u$–quark, the higher–twist PDFs $f^{\perp u}(x)$, $e^{\,u}(x)$, and $f_4^{\,u}(x)$ are more enhanced as $x\!\to\!0$ and more suppressed as $x\!\to\!1$ than the leading–twist $f_1^{\,u}(x)$. (ii) For the $s$–quark in $K^+$, all three higher–twist PDFs are comparatively suppressed at small $x$ but enhanced as $x\!\to\!1$ relative to the corresponding $u$–quark PDFs, consistent with the heavier $s$ mass entering kinematic factors that bias the $s$ channel toward larger $x$.

-We also note that, in our fBT–LFQM, the twist–4 PDF $f_4^q(x)$ satisfies the sum rule in Eq.~\eqref{eq:Nqf4}, whereas the pBT-LFQM does not when LF zero–mode contributions are omitted.
+We also note that, in our fBT–LFQM, the twist–4 PDF $f_4^q(x)$ satisfies the sum rule in Eq.~\eqref{eq:Nqf4}, whereas in the pBT-LFQM this sum rule is not recovered unless the LF zero–mode contributions are properly included.
 Likewise, the twist–3 PDF $e^q(x)$ differs between the two formulations due to the treatment of the meson mass in the Lorentz prefactor: the pBT-LFQM uses the physical mass $M$, while the fBT–LFQM implements the BT replacement $M\to M_0$ consistently under the $(x,\bm{k}_\perp)$ integral.